 Wood Stove 101: 8 Tips to Stop Smoke Coming Out of My Wood Stove Door

-Having trouble with smoke when you open the door of your wood stove?
-Nothing is more frustrating than getting a blast of smoke in your face when you go to reload your wood stove.
-Unfortunately, smoke will always take the path of least resistance, and in wood burning stoves, an open door is like… well an open door.
+Having trouble with smoke when you open the front door of your wood stove?
+Nothing is more frustrating than getting smoke in your face when you go to reload your wood burning stove.
+Unfortunately, smoke always finds the path of least resistance, and in wood stoves, an open door is like… well an open door.
 Fortunately, there are a few steps you can take to minimize how much smoke comes out of your wood stove door.

-How to Stop Smoke Coming Out of a Stove When The Door is Open
+How to Stop Smoke Coming Out of a Wood Stove When The Door is Open

-- Make sure your bypass or combustion fan is engaged: If your wood stove is equipped with a catalytic combustor (and most clean wood stoves are) you should turn on your stove’s combustion fan or bypass the catalytic combustor before opening the door.
-This will help to direct the flow up and out your chimney instead of out the door.
+1. Make sure your catalytic combustor bypass or combustion fan is engaged: If your wood stove is equipped with a catalytic combustor (and most clean wood stoves are) you should turn on your stove’s combustion fan or bypass the catalytic combustor before opening the door.
+This helps to direct the flow up and out your chimney instead of out the door.

-- Clean your catalytic combustor: It’s easy to forget this little bit of maintenance for wood burning stoves with a catalytic combustor.
+2. Clean your catalytic combustor: It’s easy to forget this bit of maintenance for wood stoves with a catalytic combustor.
 It isn’t hard for the combustor to get clogged.
-Your catalytic combustor can generally be found at the top and back of your stove.
+Your catalytic combustor is usually found at the top and back of your stove.
 If you observe ash accumulated on the firebox side of your combustor, simply gently brush off the ash with a soft brush, or vacuum off the ash with a soft brush attachment.
-Generally, removing the catalytic combustor is not required to stop smoke coming out of the stove when the door is open.
+Sometimes, removing the catalytic combustor for a thorough cleaning is required to stop smoke coming out of the stove when the door is open.

-- Don’t reload when there are flames: No smoke can come out of your wood stove if there is no smoke inside your wood stove!
-When the wood is first loaded and when there are open flames, there is a large amount of smoke inside your wood stove.
+3. Don’t reload when there are flames: No smoke can come out of your wood burning stove if there is no smoke inside your wood stove!
+When first loading the wood there are open flames and a large amount of smoke inside your wood stove.
 But as the fire burns on and reduces down to coals, there is far less smoke produced.
-Try to limit opening the door to when the fire has stopped open flaming and is only coals to stop smoke coming out of the stove when the door is open.
+Try to limit opening the door to when the fire is not open flaming and is only coals to stop smoke coming out of the stove when the door is open.

-- Load towards the back of the stove: When reloading wood burning stoves, you should rake the coals towards the front and load your wood towards the back.
-Wood loaded in the back of the stove is more likely to stop smoke coming out of the stove when the door is open.
+5. Load towards the back of the stove: When reloading wood stoves, you should rake the coals towards the front and load your wood towards the back.
+Wood loaded in the back of the stove is more likely to stop smoke coming out of the wood burning stove when the door is open.

-- Crack the door before opening: When you first crack the door of your stove, the airflow inside your stove will begin to change.
+6. Crack the door before opening: When you first crack the door of your stove, the airflow inside your stove changes.
 Before opening the door completely, slightly crack the door and wait 10 to 20 seconds for the new airflow pattern to establish.
 Then open the door slowly.

-- Check your flue pipe: If all else fails, the problem is usually a result of a draft problem.
+8. Check your flue pipe: If all else fails, the problem may be a result of a draft problem.
 Your wood stove relies on suction, called draft or draught, from the chimney to draw the smoke up out of your wood stove and out of your house.
-There are a few things that can cause bad draft in wood burning stoves: a cold chimney, wind induced down draft, or even a clogged or obstructed chimney.
-If you’re still unable to stop smoke coming out of the stove when the door is open, even after trying all of the above tips, call a certified chimney sweep to come and inspect your stove.
+There are a few items that can cause bad draft in wood burning stoves: a cold chimney, wind induced down draft, or even a clogged or obstructed chimney.
+If you’re still unable to stop smoke coming out of the stove when the door is open, even after trying all of the above tips, call a certified chimney sweep or wood stove installer to come and inspect your stove.